Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the management of client money and client accounts under the SRA Accounts Rules.
-Focus your revision on:
+For SQE1, you are required to understand the management of client money and client accounts under the SRA Accounts Rules, with a focus on the following syllabus points:

 - the definition and categories of client money